asmtlab/ADHunt/README.md

 python3 adhunt.py -i
 ```

-Now that all of the necessary dependancies are installed if we had already cracked the user account "adam:P4ssW0rd" we could run the tool as follows and enumerate some juicy information.
+Now that all of the necessary dependancies are installed if we had already cracked the user account "adam:P4ssW0rd" we could run the tool as follows and enumerate information.

 ```
 python3 -i adhunt.py -u adam -p P4ssW0rd -d example.com --dc-ip 10.129.133.45